EdwarDDay/upgrade-gradle-action/README.md

 ```

 ## Grant Github Actions Permissions
 To allow the action create branches + pull requests you need to grant it permissions within repository.
-Please check the README of your PR creation action ([peter-evans/create-pull-request README](https://github.com/peter-evans/create-pull-request/blob/main/README.md))
+Please check the README of your PR creation action like [peter-evans/create-pull-request](https://github.com/peter-evans/create-pull-request/blob/main/README.md) on how to do so.